MathieuandSpheroidalWaveFunctions/Mathieu/readme.txt

      the specific techniques used and the numbers of terms required for the radial function and angular function calculations, respecively.
 They are annotated and should be self-explanatory.
-     If fort.40 is not desired, then search for (40, in the program and comment out the lines of code found by placing a c in column one.
-Similary if fort.50 or fort.60 is not desired search for (50, or (60 and comment out the lines of code found.
-The associated open and format statements can also be commented out.

    fort.60

      This file may be of interest to the user.
 It is recommended that